sap-tutorials/Tutorials/tutorials/iot-sac-integration-ext/iot-sac-integration-ext.md

 ---
 [ACCORDION-BEGIN [Step 1: ](Set up Postman)]

- Set up Postman parameters before you start working with SAP Analytics Cloud Integration with SAP IoT.
+ Set up Postman parameters before you start working with SAP Analytics Cloud Integration and SAP IoT.
 We provide a set of APIs with sample model payload on GitHub for you to download.
 Using the Postman collection of APIs you will run thru the tutorial to complete our exercise.

 1. Go to the GitHub repository **sap-iot-samples** at [https://github.com/SAP-samples/sap-iot-samples](https://github.com/SAP-samples/sap-iot-samples).